 Reason: To protect the occupants of the new development from noise disturbance, as required by policies CS16 and SADM20 of the adopted Development Plan.

-32. Commercial sound insulation:
+24. Commercial noise mitigation:

 Prior to any above ground development for the relevant phase of the development, a noise impact assessment shall be submitted which assesses noise from the commercial/neighbourhood premises at the nearest residential properties.
-This report must include details of the noise monitoring exercise and internal noise levels for the premises and details of the façade noise levels at residential properties.
-Noise measurement results in terms of day time and night-time LAeqs, LA90s and LAmax (f) will be required along with a BS4142 assessment.
-This report must then inform a scheme of sound insulation for the buildings which shall be submitted to and approved in writing by the Local Planning Authority before any further non-residential development takes place.
+This report must include details of the noise monitoring exercise, predicted internal noise levels for the premises predicted noise levels at residential properties.
+Noise measurement and prediction results in terms of day time and night-time LAeqs, LA90s and LAmax (f) will be required along with a BS4142+A1:2019 based assessment.
+This report must then inform a scheme of sound mitigation for the buildings, external plant and equipment which shall be submitted to and approved in writing by the Local Planning Authority before any further non-residential development takes place.

 Reason: To protect the occupants of nearby residential properties from noise disturbance, as required by policies CS16 and SADM20 of the adopted Development Plan.

-33. Noise from Plant and Machinery:

-Noise from plant and equipment associated with any commercial use shall be 10dB (LAeq) below the background noise level (LA90) at the nearest residential properties (5dB below the background noise level if evidence is provided which shows that no tonality or other character is present).

-Reason: To protect the amenity of residents in the locality, as required by policies CS16 and SADM20 of the adopted Development Plan.

-34. Ventilation, extraction and odour control:
+25. Ventilation, extraction and odour control:

 Any commercial premises (Use Class E(a) and E(e)) shall not be occupied until details of any air ventilation, extraction and odour control systems have been submitted to and approved in writing by the Local Planning Authority.